NickBwalley/AI-Group1-GroupAssignment2/README.md

 stage.
 ## Submission Instructions
 The submission should include:
-  i.
-The dataset used.
+1. The dataset used.
-  ii.
-A pdf document including details of group members, a brief introduction to the problem, and a link to the GitHub account where the implemented code is maintained. iii.
-Submissions to be done only by group leaders.
+2. A pdf document including details of group members, a brief introduction to the problem, and a link to the GitHub account where the implemented code is maintained.
+3. Submissions to be done only by group leaders.